r0nlt/healthcare/README.md

 A C++ framework for implementing machine learning models that can operate reliably in radiation environments, such as space.
 This framework implements industry-standard radiation tolerance techniques validated against NASA and ESA reference models.
 Our recent breakthrough (v0.9.3) demonstrates that properly designed neural networks can actually achieve improved performance under radiation conditions.

+## Important Note for Students

+**For simplified building and testing instructions, please refer to the [Student Guide](STUDENT_GUIDE.md).**

+The Student Guide provides easy-to-follow steps for:
+- Installing dependencies
+- Building the project
+- Running tests and examples
+- Troubleshooting common issues

 ## Table of Contents

 - [How Radiation Affects Computing](#how-radiation-affects-computing)